nabob-labs/nabob-framework/nabob-framework/doc/nabob_account.md

     // <b>use</b> <b>internal</b> APIs, <b>as</b> they skip:
     // - owner, frozen and dispatchable checks
-    // <b>as</b> BOS cannot be frozen or have dispatch, and PFS cannot be transfered
+    // <b>as</b> BOB cannot be frozen or have dispatch, and PFS cannot be transfered
     // (PFS could potentially be burned. regular transfer would permanently unburn the store.
     // Ignoring the check here <b>has</b> the equivalent of unburning, transfers, and then burning again)
     <a href="fungible_asset.md#0x1_fungible_asset_deposit_internal">fungible_asset::deposit_internal</a>(recipient_store, <a href="fungible_asset.md#0x1_fungible_asset_withdraw_internal">fungible_asset::withdraw_internal</a>(sender_store, amount));